snorreks/nx-cloud-functions-deployer/README.md

 | `alias`                 | Support for alias.
 See [esbuild-plugin-alias](https://www.npmjs.com/package/esbuild-plugin-alias)                               | The paths in tsconfig.base.json |
 | `region`                | The region where to host the cloud funciton.
 See [Cloud Functions Locations](https://cloud.google.com/functions/docs/locations) | `us-central1`                   |

-It is reccommended to leave firebaseProjectId undefined and have firebaseProjectProdId and firebaseProjectDevId set.
+It is recommended to leave firebaseProjectId undefined and have firebaseProjectProdId and firebaseProjectDevId set.
 This will allow you to change target in cli:

 ```bash
 pnpm nx deploy functions --prod